-Course Reading quizzes: One set of quizzes will be based on the assigned course readings, and the deadline for completion will typically occur in the session where I cover a new text chapter [see course syllabus schedule].
-The quizzes on the course readings will be graded on a Pass/Fail with 60% set as the minimum to pass (e.g., 3 out 5 multiple choice questions [8 min]).
-There are 18 quizzes of this type; these quizzes are worth 8% of your course grade.
+Course Reading quizzes: One set of quizzes will be based on the assigned course readings, and the deadline for completion will typically occur at the start of class where I cover a new text chapter [see course Syllabus schedule].
+The quizzes on the course readings will be graded on a Pass/Fail with 60% set as the minimum to pass (e.g., 3 out of 5 multiple choice questions [8 min]).
+There are 18 quizzes of this type; these quizzes are worth 6 marks to your course grade.

 "In-class" clicker quizzes: Multiple choice and True/False questions will be interspersed during the lectures and will assess material that was covered recently in the lectures or in the course readings.
 My intention is to reward you for following along as I progress through the material in class.
+These quizzes will also record your attendance at class which will be part of the grade earned.

-I have yet to determine exactly how many questions I will ask, but these quizzes will contribute 7 marks to your course grade.
+I have yet to determine exactly how many questions I will ask, but these quizzes will contribute 6 marks to your course grade.
 If you have been excused from class and the clicker questions, I prorate the clicker mark calculation dependent on excused absences.
 If there are 50 questions and you are excused for 6, I divide your total score by 44-not 50.
-"In-class" clicker quizzes are worth 7 % of your course grade.

 Unit tests: There are five [5] units which are sequentially organized.
-I want you to score a grade of at least 80% [mastery level] for the unit before you continue on to the next unit's test.
+I want you to score a grade of at least 80% [i.e., mastery level] for the unit before you continue on to the next unit's test.
 If you do not succeed on the unit test, you are advised to seek assistance from the TAs or me; we will also have a roster of volunteer tutors who are willing to assist you.

 You may take each unit test up to four [4] times in order to demonstrate mastery.
 Because the sequence of material is so important, if you have not reached the mastery level on the previous unit before you take the next unit test or if you have reached the submission date without a pass [80% or >], you have failed that unit [see the section on Late/Missed Assignments & Exams below].
 You may proceed to the next unit in sequence and take the next appropriate test.
-You earn 5 points for each unit you have achieved mastery on.
-When you successfully complete all five unit tests, you have earned 25 marks [5 \times 5].
+You earn 3 points for each unit you have achieved mastery on.
+When you successfully complete all five unit tests, you have earned 15 marks [3 \times 5].

 You control the timing of the unit tests to a certain extent, but each unit should be completed at mastery within approximately two [2] weeks of it being assigned.
-For example, Unit Test 1 will be made available at 12:30 p.m. on January 17th, and you will have until January 31st at 11:00 a.m. to reach the mastery level on it, or else you will forfeit the marks for that quiz.
+For example, Unit Test 1 will be made available at 12:30 p.m. on January 16th, and you will have until January 30th at 11:00 a.m. to reach the mastery level on it, or else you will forfeit the marks for that quiz.
 Check the dates for each unit quiz in Canvas since they vary from quiz to quiz.
-All three of the first unit quizzes need to be completed by February 26th at 11:00 a.m. [just before the Midterm exam begins] so that you are prepared for that exam.
+All three of the first unit quizzes need to be completed by February 25th at 11:00 a.m. [just before the Midterm exam begins] so that you are prepared for that exam.